akashacms/epub-guide/documents/3da-css.html.md

 <div style="height: 40px; width: 100%; background: rgba(98,125,77,1); background: -moz-linear-gradient(left, rgba(98,125,77,1) 0%, rgba(31,59,8,1) 100%); background: -webkit-gradient(left top, right top, color-stop(0%, rgba(98,125,77,1)), color-stop(100%, rgba(31,59,8,1))); background: -webkit-linear-gradient(left, rgba(98,125,77,1) 0%, rgba(31,59,8,1) 100%); background: -o-linear-gradient(left, rgba(98,125,77,1) 0%, rgba(31,59,8,1) 100%); background: -ms-linear-gradient(left, rgba(98,125,77,1) 0%, rgba(31,59,8,1) 100%); background: linear-gradient(to right, rgba(98,125,77,1) 0%, rgba(31,59,8,1) 100%); filter: progid:DXImageTransform.Microsoft.gradient( startColorstr='#627d4d', endColorstr='#1f3b08', GradientType=1 );">
 </div>

+In other words, we can really go to town on using CSS to dress up our eBooks because EPUB3 opened the door to modern CSS.
+Before you get too excited, Amazon's Kindle marketplace does not use EPUB3.
+Books sold through Kindle might well lose the styling you create.

 We are warned, however, of variation in CSS3 support by EPUB readers.
 For example eInk devices, due to limitations of the display technology, provide a limited set of functions.

 # CSS2.1 and CSS3 support